TanikSaikh/Scientific-Question-Answering/README.md

 # Scientific-Question-Answering
-contains code and ScienceQA question Answering Dataset All the codes for all the models are in Code folder.
+contains code and ScienceQA question Answering Dataset.
+All the codes for all the models are in Code folder.